What is the rationale behind the minimum values for indicators?

 Maddison, A. 2010.
 Historical Statistics of World Economy: 1-2008 AD.
 Paris: Organization for Economic Cooperation and Development.

 For both education indicators, the minimum is set to 0 since societies can subsist without formal education.
-For income, it is set at $100 per capita GNI, which is lower than the lowest value attained by any country in recent history (Zimbabwe in 2008).
+For income, it is set at $100 per capita GNI, which is lower than the lowest value attained by any country in recent history (Liberia, 1995).
 Should any country’s per capita GNI fall close to or below $100, the minimum will be changed accordingly.